trs/npmum/README.md

 ### Remove

-Remove a user from the config.
+Remove a user token from the config.

 ```
 $ npmum rm <user>